-While you can review the Aged Care Award on the Fair Work website, the document is often filled with complicated legal jargon, making it challenging to understand whether or not your business is meeting all the compliance requirements.
+While you can review the Aged Care Award on the Fair Work website, the document is often filled with complex legal terms that make it difficult to determine whether your business is meeting all compliance requirements.

-With a recent focus on payroll compliance from Fair Work Commission Australia and media coverage of businesses guilty of wage theft, it’s more important now than ever that companies understand what’s expected of their obligations when it comes to being compliant with pay rates and employment conditions.
+With the Fair Work Commission increasing its focus on payroll compliance — and ongoing media coverage of businesses found guilty of wage theft — it’s more important than ever for aged care providers to fully understand their obligations under the Award, including pay rates and employment conditions.

 For example, in 2020, Uniting aged care facilities were found to have failed to pay a range of minimum entitlements under the Aged Care Award.